unchase/Unchase.Odata.Connectedservice/README.md

 ### Installation completes but I can't see the Service in the list of connected services (Visual Studio 2019)

-- Relevant [bug report](https://developercommunity.visualstudio.com/content/problem/468751/vs2019-preview-cannot-install-connected-service-ex.html).
-Connected Services will be restored in the first update to [Visual Studio](https://visualstudio.microsoft.com/vs/) 2019 (version 16.1).
+- Relevant [bug report](https://developercommunity.visualstudio.com/content/problem/468751/vs2019-preview-cannot-install-connected-service-ex.html). `Connected Services` restored in the v16.1.3 update to [Visual Studio](https://visualstudio.microsoft.com/vs/) 2019.

-> Starting from Visual Studio Community 2019 Preview v16.2.0 extensions based on `Microsoft Connected Services` now work fine.

 ## Roadmap